 - We keep management positions to a minimum, so there is virtually no hierarchy

 - Create your future with your own personal development plan

-- Tools and equipment such as an iPhone, iPad and laptop
+- Tools and equipment such as an iPhone, and laptop

 - The flexibility to work wherever and how much you want